imolconf2023/imolconf2023.github.io/participate.md

 #### Submission process

-There are two ways to attend the meeting: either **submit an abstract of work to present in the poster sessions (published or unpublished)** or **submit an abstract of ongoing work as a motivation letter**.
+There are two ways to register for the meeting: either **submit an abstract of work to present in the poster sessions (published or unpublished)** or **submit an abstract of ongoing work as a motivation letter**.
 Please consider **only one of those two submission options**.
 The poster's abstracts must be shorter or equal to 2 pages long.
 <br>
 <br>
 Presented works might be selected for a dedicated talk.